 The program has had several names over the years, such as "Brass Car Committee" (1983), "Freight Car Committee" (1996), and "Special Projects Committee".
 Some projects took more than one year to complete, some failed, and some years had more than one product released.

-These projects were a delicate issue, because the NASG is not intended to be a manufacturer, and it doesn't want to appear to be a competitor to the existing S-scale manufacturers.
+These projects were a delicate issue, because the NASG does not intend to be a manufacturer, and it doesn't want to appear to be competing with the existing S-scale manufacturers.
 Also, the NASG does not want to favor one manufacturer over another, so the organization worked closely with a number of manufacturers and took bids on certain projects.

-American Flyer Commemorative Cars: the NASG has been sponsoring this project since 1981, and that is a separate program from the ones covered on this page.
+American Flyer Commemorative Car Program: the NASG has been sponsoring this project since 1981, and that is a separate program from the ones covered on this page.

 NASG Convention Cars: the annual NASG Convention cars are sponsored by the club or individuals who organize and sponsor that particular Convention.
 However, the NASG may elect to offer some seed money up-front for those projects, with the Convention organizers paying the NASG back when the Convention completes.